-Examine the inside of the field for gopher holes or sprinkler heads, filling holes if possible or moving the list field if the hazard cannot be avoided.
+Examine the inside of the field for gopher holes, sprinkler heads, etc., filling holes if possible or moving the list field if the hazard cannot be avoided.
 Since most park sprinkler-heads are flat and mostly flush with the ground, informing the combatants of where they are should be sufficient.